THE IDEA

 The trouble is that most people make decisions as if the world responds immediately.
 When it doesn’t, they do more of the same thing - or give up too early - because they can’t see the effect of what they’ve already done.

-A company notices declining customer satisfaction.
-They launch a training programme.
-After three months, satisfaction hasn’t improved, so they scrap it and try something else.
-But the training was working - it just hadn’t had time to show up in the numbers yet.
-They’ve abandoned the right approach and replaced it with a wrong one, and they’ll do the same thing again in three months.
+A customer satisfaction problem triggers a training programme.
+After three months, the scores haven’t moved, so the programme gets scrapped and replaced with something else.
+But the training was working - it just hadn’t had time to show up in the numbers.
+The right approach gets abandoned and replaced with a wrong one.
+Three months later, the same thing happens again.

 A government introduces a tax incentive to boost housing construction.
 New homes take years to build, but the political cycle demands results in months.
 The policy gets judged a failure and reversed before a single house is finished.